What is Zapier

 Example: Google Sheets

-For example, Google Sheets provided four possible Triggers:
+For example, Google Sheets provides four possible Triggers:

 - New or Updated Spreadsheet Row